Diyon335/RailPassMarket/README.md

 ## Setup

-Clone this repository and start using it with your visual-studio editor pr
+Clone this repository and start using it with your visual-studio editor or PyCharm editor .

 ## Use Case Diagram